-Compensated absences - The District's employees earn paid time-off days at varying rates depending on years of service.
-Employees may accumulate paid time-off up to a specified maximum.
+The District's employees earn paid leave at varying rates depending on years of service.
+Employees may accumulate paid leave up to a specified maximum.
 The liability for compensated absences is included with accrued compensation and employee benefits in the accompanying financial statements.